JanJureStojanovic/UL-FRI-Programming-2/README.md

 ```

 ## Caution
-The `Makefile` file might not be compatible with the provided tests in some folders.
-Consequently resulting in a Segmentation fault error at runtime.
-A modified Makefile was used in the ../revision/izpiti_2018/izpit1_2018/naloga2 folder, perhaps copying this Makefile and using it will fix the Segmentation fault timeout.
+The provided `Makefile` might not be fully compatible with the test cases included in certain directories, potentially leading to a runtime error known as a "Segmentation Fault."
+To address this issue, an adjusted version of the Makefile has been employed within the "../revision/izpiti_2018/izpit1_2018/naloga2" directory.
+It is advisable to consider duplicating and implementing this revised Makefile in your project to potentially resolve instances of the Segmentation Fault error.